Skip to content

 /* obviously this is hardcoded but we could easily ask for a set of things to check for via a remote communication request */

-var stealhistorysites = new Array("http://www.google.com/", "http://ajaxref.com/ch7/history.html", "https://www.wellsfargo.com/", "http://www.bankofamerica.com/", "http://www.washingtonmutual.com/", "http://www.amazon.com/", "https://home.americanexpress.com/", "https://www.paypal.com/");
+var stealhistorysites = new Array("http://www.google.com/", "https://ajaxref.com/ch7/history.html", "https://www.wellsfargo.com/", "http://www.bankofamerica.com/", "http://www.washingtonmutual.com/", "http://www.amazon.com/", "https://home.americanexpress.com/", "https://www.paypal.com/");

 document.requestForm.checkHistoryLength.onclick=function(){getHistoryLength();};